 The traditional supply chain is broken.
 Customs agencies must now build links with a new set of stakeholders if they are to secure trade successfully.
 By taking urgent action, customs agencies can set the agenda and take a leading role in how we secure the new digital supply chain—delivering public service for the future.

-Customs organizations around the world have access to a sea large volumes of data.
+Customs organisations around the world have access to a sea large volumes of data.
 The manner in which they identify and unlock the potential of this overwhelming data is key to driving sustainable outcomes and better compliance.
-While processing and analyzing large volumes of data is made possible by today’s advanced technology platforms, the essence lies in choosing the right data elements that would yield the desired results.
+While processing and analysing large volumes of data is made possible by today’s advanced technology platforms, the essence lies in choosing the right data elements that would yield the desired results.

-Watch Brian Moran, global managing director – Public Service Operations & Management, Accenture, explain how customs organizations can design their systems and processes to make best use of the power of data analytics to detect collusion among various entities in the supply chain and prevent revenue leakage.
+Watch Brian Moran, global managing director – Public Service Operations & Management, Accenture, explain how customs organisations can design their systems and processes to make best use of the power of data analytics to detect collusion among various entities in the supply chain and prevent revenue leakage.